Debian/britney2/doc/migrations-simplified.md

 This is a technical introduction to how britney handles migrations.
-Being an introduction, it deliberately oversimplify certain things at the expense of accuracy.
+Being an introduction, it deliberately oversimplifies certain things at the expense of accuracy.
 It also covers common migration issues and how to fix them.